What we are reading this week (beginning Friday, October 7, 2022):

 Later in chapter five, Joshua bumps into the Commander of the Lord’s army, with sword drawn.
 Joshua learns an important lesson: God is not for or against our side; we are for or against his.
 This episode with the commander of the army of the Lord is another theophany, an Old Testament appearance of Jesus (see 6.2).

 Rahab the prostitute was saved, along with her family, for hosting the spies.
-She would become the mother of Boaz, who would marry Ruth, and thereby be an ancestor of the Messiah, Jesus.
+She would become the mother of Boaz, who would marry Ruth, and thereby become an ancestor of the Messiah, Jesus.
 See Matthew 1.5.

 There is a time to repent, and there is a time to take action (7.10).